xinhanzhang/homepage/_pages/about.md

 I am a PhD student at the Department of Economics, National University of Singapore.

 I am interested in the micro-economics when there is a lack of information.
-I've worked on topics including decision making under risk/uncertainty, incomplete information game theory, and more applied information design problems.
+I work on decision making under risk/uncertainty, incomplete information game theory, and the more applied information design problems.

+Prior to joining NUS, I obtained my bachelor's degree in mathematics and physics and double degree in economics from Tsinghua University.

 CV
 ======
+Here is my CV (link).
+Contact: xinhan.zhang@u.nus.edu

 Working Papers
 ======